 - All incoming freshmen are required to take the online training, Speak Up: Understanding and Preventing Sexual Violence.
 The training provides education on the prevention of dating violence, domestic violence, sexual assault, and stalking.
-It also helps students identify sexual violence, know how to protect themselves and others, understand the bystander effect and bystander intervention, and understand how to get help and report violations of the University's sexual misconduct policy.
-The training is a course requirement for the freshmen first year course, Cornerstone. - Incoming freshmen attend Freshman Retreat weekend where programs include inservice on alcohol education, healthy relationships, and healthy dating.
+It also helps students identify sexual violence, know how to protect themselves and others, understand the bystander effect and bystander intervention, and understand how to get help and report violations of the University's Sexual Misconduct Policy. - Incoming freshmen receive additional information and in-service on alcohol education, healthy relationships, and healthy dating during orientation week and throughout the year in resident hall meetings.

-Other Students:
+Continuing Students:

-• Traditional undergraduate students, non-traditional undergraduate students, and graduate students are provided the online Speak Up: Understanding and Preventing Sexual Violence training and are asked to complete the training within two weeks after classes begin.
+- Traditional undergraduate students, non-traditional undergraduate students, and graduate students are provided the online Speak Up: Understanding and Preventing Sexual Violence training and are asked to complete the training within two weeks after classes begin. - Residential students receive additional information and in-service on alcohol education, healthy relationships, and healthy dating during orientation week and throughout the year in resident hall meetings.